GlowForge Laser Cutting: Randy The Brain

 The CITL Workshop is part of the campus network of Maker spaces, and represents a convergence of media, design, making, outreach, innovation, research and creativity-driven teaching and learning.
-The space features multiple workstations and resources including practical tools; a Double robot; media production software and hardware; drone fleet; Max/MSP/Jitter and Raspberry Pi development; digital cutting and sewing; apparal design and laminating; and, magnet and badge making.
+The space features multiple workstations and resources including practical tools; a Double robot; media production software and hardware; drones; digital cutting (Cricut and GlowForge), sewing and embroidery; apparal design and laminating; and, magnet, button and badge making.

 CITL Workshop activities include: